エピソード

 2025/08/15

-In this episode, host Sabrina Halvorson sits down with Mary Jo Hotzler, board member of the North Dakota News Cooperative, to pull back the curtain on their latest statewide public opinion poll.
+In this episode, host Sabrina Halvorson talks with Mary Jo Hotzler, board member of the North Dakota News Cooperative, about the meticulous process behind their latest statewide public opinion poll.
 From selecting a polling company to crafting nonpartisan questions, Mary Jo explains the meticulous process behind ensuring accuracy, credibility, and a truly representative sample.
 Discover why live phone interviews still matter, how sample size impacts accuracy, and what it takes to reflect the true voice of North Dakotans.

 This conversation offers a behind-the-scenes look at the making of reliable state polling data.